Why Do You Need a Network Security Checklist?

 Along with managing policies and user agreements, tending to your servers is a key ingredient for any network security checklist.
 Create and maintain a running list of servers that your organization uses, including the name of each, its purpose, the IP address, date of service, service tag and rack location.
 Make sure that your server checklist is easily adjustable to allow for new entries and other malleable information.
 Other information to add to your server checklist includes:

-- The responsible party who knows the reason for a particular server.
+- The party responsible knows the reason for a particular server.

 - Note naming conventions to identify irregular traffic from familiar names on the network.